 AELP lobbies on behalf of its members to represent their views.
 Our main purpose is to lobby for government funded skills and employment programmes that increase work force productivity and improve social mobility.

-AELP Members can also access a wide-range of additional sector updates including our weekly Countdown newsletter, The Insider bi-monthly digest, and a range of webinars.
+AELP Members can also access a wide-range of additional sector updates including our weekly Countdown newsletter, The Insider quarterly digest, and a range of webinars.
 If you're interested in accessing this market-leading insight then please visit our MyAELP section.

 All Media and PR enquiries should be directed to Aidan Relf, Director of Public Affairs at [email protected] or 07710 305182.

 Patron Think Piece - eLearning WMB - Blended Learning - no longer a question of “if” but “how”

 With over 1.4bn learners directly impacted by the events of the past year across the globe, it should be recognised that a blended delivery strategy is no longer a “nice-to-have” - it’s essential to the future of education.
 Blended learning describes a teaching style which combines the use of technology and online educational exercises with traditional face-to-face activities in a planned, pedagogically valuable manner.